DheeruThakur/TaskManagement-Assignment/README.md

 ### Installation

-1. Clone the repository: git clone
+1. Clone the repository: git clone https://github.com/DheeruThakur/TaskManagement-Assignment.git
 2. Navigate to the project directory
 3. Install dependencies for server: npm install
-4. Set up environment variables in .env file in their root directory (e.g. MONGODB_URI, PORT)
+4. Set up environment variables in .env file in src directory (MONGODB_URI, PORT)
 5. RUN npm start in root folder to start the server
 6. Access the app in your browser: ```http://localhost:PORT```